 Prevent the pollutional substance from reaching or impacting surface water or groundwater, and

+If reasonably possible to do so, notify known downstream users of the waters.

-Reporting a Spill or Release Related to Oil & Gas Operations What Spills to Report to the Department
+Reporting a Spill or Release at an Oil & Gas Well Site

+What Spills to Report to the Department

 According to 25 Pa.Code §§ 91.33(a) and 78.66(a), a spill or release causing or threatening pollution of the waters of this Commonwealth must be reported to the Department.
-Pursuant to 25 Pa.Code § 78.66(b), if a reportable release of brine on or into the ground occurs at the well site, the Responsible Party must notify the Department.
+Pursuant to 25 Pa.Code § 78.66(b), if a reportable release of brine on or into the ground occurs at the well site, the responsible party must notify the Department.
 25 Pa.Code § 78.1 defines “reportable release of brine” as the spilling, leaking, emitting, discharging, escaping or disposing of either:

 More than 5 gallons of brine within a 24-hour period on or into the ground at the well site where the total dissolved solids (TDS) concentration of the brine is equal or greater than 10,000 mg/L, or